notofonts/noto-docs/src/descriptions/NotoSansOsmanya.md

-Noto Sans Osmanya is a unmodulated (“sans serif”) design for texts in the historical African _Osmanya_ script.
+Noto Sans Osmanya is an unmodulated (“sans serif”) design for texts in the historical African _Osmanya_ script.
 It has multiple weights, contains 45 glyphs, and supports 44 characters.